 Hilton Honors are given a fixed price if you redeem them on anything other than standard rooms.
 That is pegged at roughly $0.004 per point.

 However…I don’t advise you redeem if you can’t land a room at a higher valuation than that.
 For instance, many hotels will release standard rooms for a point redemption when the points needed for the redemption give you a valuation in excess of $0.004.
-I did this over New Year’s when I stayed a the Waldorf Hilton in London and redeemed 320k points (80k/night with a 5th night free ) when rates average $600 a night.
+I did this a couple years ago for a New Year’s at the Waldorf Hilton in London.
+I redeemed 320k points (80k/night with a 5th night free ) when rates average $600 a night.
 We got $3000 in value for 320k points ( which we purchased for $1600 – read below ).

 Throughout the year, Hilton will sell their points for roughly 1/2 cent.
 If you can buy it for that much during a sale then I’d say that’s a good benchmark.
 You can also combine Hilton Honors points from multiple accounts so you can almost always purchase enough points for a redemption you have in mind.